 , and has been featured in media such as The New York Times, The Economist

 , and PBS.
-He has been elected a Member of the National Academy of Engineering, a Fellow of the American Association for the Advancement of Science and the American Physical Society, has been named one of Scientific American's 50 leaders in science and technology, as one of 40 Modern-Day Leonardos by the Museum of Science and Industry, one of Popular Mechanic's 25 Makers, has been selected as a CNN/Time/Fortune Principal Voice, and by Prospect/Foreign Policy as one of the top 100 public intellectuals, and is a recipient of the Irwin Sizer Award for the Most Significant Improvement to MIT Education.
+He has been elected a Member of the National Academy of Engineering, a Fellow of the American Association for the Advancement of Science and of the American Physical Society, has been named one of Scientific American's 50 leaders in science and technology, as one of 40 Modern-Day Leonardos by the Museum of Science and Industry, one of Popular Mechanic's 25 Makers, has been selected as a CNN/Time/Fortune Principal Voice, by Prospect/Foreign Policy as one of the top 100 public intellectuals, and is a recipient of the Irwin Sizer Award for the Most Significant Improvement to MIT Education.
 He's been called the intellectual father of the maker movement, founding a growing global network of over two thousand fab labs